BetMGM bonus code CBSSPORTS: Earn $150 bonus bets for Patriots-Chargers on NFL Wild Card Sunday Night Football

 BetMGM provides bonus bets for NFL playoff wagering with the MGM promo code CBSSPORTS

 The New England Patriots will host the Los Angeles Chargers on Sunday Night Football during NFL Wild Card Weekend, and the latest BetMGM bonus code CBSSPORTS gives new users $150 in bonus bets if their first wager of $10 or more wins or up to $1,500 in bonus bets if their qualifying wager loses.
-New England finished tied for the best record in the NFL (14-3) during the regular season after going just 4-13 last year.
+The Patriots are favored by 3.5, with an over-under of 45.5.
 Claim your BetMGM bonus code at BetMGM Sportsbook:

 See our BetMGM bonus code review for the full list of terms and conditions.